jenkinsci/plasticscm-plugin/README.md

 Every build will ensure that the Jenkins workspace contains a Plastic SCM before starting the `cm update` operation.
-If you'd like to create the Plastic SCM workspace in a particular subdirectory under the Jenkins job workspace, you can specify one in the **Subdirectory** field.
+If you'd like to create the Plastic SCM workspace in a particular subdirectory under the Jenkins job workspace, you can specify one in the **Directory** field.
 This field is mandatory if you want to use multiple workspaces.

 The _Cleanup_ value will determine what to do with the Plastic SCM workspace before checking out